 The Anti-Catastrophe League

-My book, published in July 2025, is narrative non-fiction about humanity’s endeavours to prevent its own extinction.
-It brings together, and makes accessible to the public, much of the writing and research I’ve produced from 2022 onward.
+My book, published in 2025, brings together, and makes accessible to the public, much of the writing and research I’ve produced from 2022 onward.

 • The first human attempt to deflect an asteroid;